lukcic/devops/Docker/images_dockerfile.md

 # arguments send to ENTRYPOINT if: ENTRYPOINT ["flask", "run"]

 ADD [URL] [PATH_IN_CONTAINER]
 # Downloading files from internet.
 Can unzip archives too.
+Shouldn't be used
 ```

 ### Build